K123AsJ0k1/cloud-hpc-oss-mlops-platform/cloud-hpc-integration.md

 ### Ray Setup

-In order to use Mahti Ray in CPouta, we need to configure security groups and SSH.
+When you have access to Allas and Mahti, in order to use Mahti Ray in CPouta, we need to configure security groups and SSH.
 Set the VM security group to have the following:

 - Mahti-nat-1.csc.fi
    - SSH